nehasadhvi/DevConnector/README.md

 # DevConnector

 <ul>
-  <li>Developers can create their account on DevConnector social networking application </li>
+  <li>DevConnector is a social networking application for Developers where they can create their account</li>
   <li>Allows the user to create their profile and connect their own websites to their DevConnector profile</li>
   <li>Developers can create posts, like and comment on the created posts</li>
 </ul>